siddharths00/SpringBootJournal/README.md

 # SpringBootJournal

 **SpringBootJournal** is a simple journal-like application designed to explore and learn the intricacies of Java, Spring, and Spring Boot.
 The goal is to create a functional, secure, and user-friendly application while experimenting with modern development practices and tools.
+This is still a work in progress 😁.

 ---